RomanLut/hx_espnow_rc/doc/mapping.md

         { "event" :"ALWAYS", "channel" : 6, "op" : "TRIGGER", "parm" : "RIGHT_BUMPER" }
     ]
 }

-Controller has to map available inputs ( axies, buttons, sliders ) to channels.
+``

-Mapping is described in profile json.
+*Mapping is used in DIY RC controller.
+Mapping definition is ignored in External module.
+In external module, channels mapping is defined using OpenTX functionality.*

-Mapping is a set of actions excuted one-by-one of each loop:
+Mapping is a set of actions executed one-by-one of each loop:

 { "event" :"ALWAYS", "channel" : "1", "op" : "AXIS", "parm" : "LEFT_STICK_X" }